-When you define a journey in Advanced Identity Cloud, that same journey is used for all instances of PingGateway, Java Agent, and Web Agent.
+When you define a journey in Advanced Identity Cloud, that same journey is used for all instances of Web Agent, Java Agent and PingGateway.
 Consider this point if you change the journey configuration.

 - 1. Log in to the Advanced Identity Cloud admin UI as an administrator. - 2.
 Click Journeys > New Journey. - 3.
-Add a journey with the following information and click Create journey: - Name: Agent - Identity Object: The user or device to authenticate. - o (Optional) Description: Authenticate an agent to Advanced Identity Cloud
+Add a journey with the following information and click Create journey: - Name: Agent - Identity Object: The users to authenticate.